LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 ![application](https://raw.githubusercontent.com/Refinitiv-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/master/images/MainScreenWithStoryPage.JPG)

 The main solution for the sample application consisting of four projects.
-There is two projects for WPF Desktop application and the sample console application.
+There are two projects for WPF Desktop application and the sample console application.
 Another two projects are additional libraries for WebSocket Client adapter and MarketData WebSocket library.

 * The WebSocket client adapter is a library built on top of .NET Core ClientWebSocket class.
 It is responsible for handling a connection to a WebSocket server and sending or receiving a message from the ADS.
 The adapter provides a set of callback functions or delegates for handling and raising events to notify the application when it received a new message from the server.
 The application also provides events for connection status and errors from .NET ClientWebSocket.